freshmindpl/geolite2-city/README.md

 [![Latest Unstable Version](https://poser.pugx.org/brightnucleus/geolite2-country/v/unstable)](https://packagist.org/packages/brightnucleus/geolite2-country)
 [![License](https://poser.pugx.org/brightnucleus/geolite2-country/license)](https://packagist.org/packages/brightnucleus/geolite2-country)

-This is a Composer-packaged version of the binary downloadable version of the free MaxMind GeoLite2 Country database.
+This is a Composer plugin that provides an automated binary version of the free MaxMind GeoLite2 Country database.

 The main advantage is that the downloaded database will be checked for updates on each `composer install` and `composer update`.